 This backsliding of democracy over a course of ten years shows how fragile democracy is if we are not vigilant.
 A major issue is that the general population doesn’t release what is happening until it’s too late.

-The gradual erosion of rights and backsliding isn’t noticed when it’s done, rather further down the line when it’s obvious things have changed.
+The gradual erosion of rights and backsliding isn’t noticed when it’s done, but rather further down the line when it’s obvious things have changed.

 Democracy may seem like the natural endpoint for political systems, but this is by no means certain.
 The very nature of democracies makes them fragile to corruption by unscrupulous figures.